 Active tracking uses embedded wireless technology through partnerships with wireless service providers of 4G and 5G networks to provide real-time data throughout the entire shipment process, from when freight leaves the distributor to when it arrives at the end customer.

 By being embedded directly into freight, cheaper and smaller tracking devices will be able to transmit granular data as well – freight specific information on location, shock, temperature, humidity, etc. that isn’t generalized to the truck or shipping container.
 This will provide tremendous value to LTL and parcel truckloads, where each piece of freight has its own delivery specifications and needs specific care.

 How do you think IoT can change the way your freight moves?
-Leave a comment and let us know!
+Let us know on social!